fraspass/sbm/INPUT.md

 ## Understanding the code

 The main part of the code is contained in the file `mcmc_sampler_sbm.py`, which contains a *python* class for the main proposals used in the MCMC sampler.
 The class uses some functions contained in `mvt.py`.
-The estimated clusters can be obtained from the estimated posterior similarity matrix (called `psm` in the code) using the function in `estimate_cluster.py`, which uses *rpy2*.
-The files `synthetic_sbm.py` contain code to simulate a stochastic blockmodel using the RDPG construction, and gives an example on how to run the MCMC sampler.
+The estimated clusters can be obtained from the estimated posterior similarity matrix (called `psm` in the code) using the function `estimate_clustering` in `estimate_cluster.py`, which uses *rpy2*.
+The file `synthetic_sbm.py` contains code to simulate a stochastic blockmodel using the RDPG construction, and gives an example on how to run the MCMC sampler.
 The files `santander.py` and `enron.py` give examples on real world networks.

 <!--
 ## References